 H. 'Dark and Handsome' (J. Carpenter 1990) (Photo by Tim Fehr) vars, many of them winning HMs in the post-historical period.
 Although it has won no awards, H. 'Pleasingly Pink' (1990), a 25", 6" soft pink blend with a green throat, is among her best from the historical period.
 J. Thomas Engle J. Thomas Engle of The Owl's Nest in Putney, Vermont, is credited with 31 registrations, many of them beginning with the prefix, "Putney."
 H. 'Putney Blackstrap' (1990), a 20", 5.5" mottled black diploid with jet black eyezone and peach throat, is indicative of his work.
-Curt Hanson As of the present, Curt Hanson of Crintonic Gardens in Gates Mill, Ohio, is credited with 827 registrations, all of which but two are tetraploids.
+Curt Hanson As of the present, Curt Hanson of Crintonic Gardens in Gates Mill, Ohio, is credited with 864 registrations, all but two of which are tetraploids.
 Almost all of these are from the post-historical period, and few seem to have been considered for awards.
-Relatively early in his career, he received the Bertrand Farr Silver Medal for his hybridizing efforts.
-H. 'Ocean
+Relatively early in his career, he received the Bertrand Farr Silver Medal for his hybridizing efforts in 2002.